Software designed to help emerging VC and PE firms growFIND OUT MORE

 For example, consider the following fund structure:

 Pulling P&L for a complicated fund structure like this, involving multiple currencies, quickly becomes a tedious and error-prone exercise.
 Trying to manage these workflows in legacy tools like Excel can simply exacerbate the issue and add operational risk.

 Fund accounting teams need a better solution.

-Allvue’s Fund Accounting software solution meaningfully streamlines workflows like the equity pickup process and equity method accounting.
-Our platform eliminates the need to manually key in GL entries for each entity during a financial close, saving teams a significant amount of time and reducing risk in the process.
+Allvue’s Fund Accounting software meaningfully streamlines workflows like the equity pickup process and equity method accounting.
+Our platform eliminates the need to manually key in GL entries for each equity method investment during a financial reporting close, saving teams a significant amount of time and reducing risk in the process.

 Because the entities are connected in the system through a capital call chain, creating a ledger activity at one level kicks off a single continuous and automated process that generates corresponding ledger activities at each level in the structure, based on correct ownership percentages.

 When interest income comes in on the lowest level (the Albion Water debt investment example), Allvue’s solution can automatically create entries that need to be posted at each level of the structure for review and approval.

 Additionally, Allvue allocates the comprehensive income based on the correct currency – for example, listing the transaction generated at the AssetCo level in EUR, based on the GBP of the Albion Water holding – and provides full transparency into the target company at this level, which helps facilitate look-through reporting with a consolidated financial statement.

 Equity method accounting doesn’t need to slow down your workflows or create added risk.